'Grinder' has Hawkeyes set for Big Ten tourney

-IOWA CITY — Iowa will bring more than the Big Ten pitcher of the year and the league’s freshman of the year to the conference tournament that begins Wednesday in Omaha, Neb.
+IOWA CITY — The University of Iowa baseball team will bring more than the Big Ten Conference pitcher of the year and the league’s freshman of the year to the conference tournament that begins Wednesday in Omaha, Neb.

-After routing Indiana 30-16 and 12-0 in the first two games of the final series of the regular season, the Hawkeyes won a 2-1 decision over the Hoosiers in the final game of a 33-17 regular season.
+After routing Indiana 30-16 and 12-0 in the first two games of the final regular season series, the Hawkeyes won a 2-1 decision over the Hoosiers in the final game of a 33-17 regular season.

 “We needed one of them,’’ coach Rick Heller said.
 “We needed to have a grinder, to have to find a way to get it done, fight through tough situations and we fought our way out of it.’’